4.2.3. Collection phase

 Debts arising from the application of the taxes which are under the Tax Agency's remit

-Of the debt subject to the penalty surcharge in 2021, 71% of the total, 6,772 million, comes from debts originated by the application of taxes under the jurisdiction of the Tax Agency.
+Of the debt subject to the enforcement surcharge in 2021, 71% of the total, 6,772 million, comes from debts originated by the application of taxes under the jurisdiction of the Tax Agency.
 This debt comes both from settlements carried out by the Tax Agency and from self-assessments filed by the taxpayers without admission or with failed deferments.
-For its part, debt arising from the application of taxes under the jurisdiction of the Tax Agency for an amount of 5,861 million has been cancelled.
+The debt arising from the application of taxes under the jurisdiction of the Tax Agency amounting to 5,861 million has been cancelled.

 Furthermore, to prevent and combat asset stripping of debtors, cautionary measures have been developed in recent years (when there are indications that the debt payment could be unfulfilled or severely impeded), along with derivations of responsibility (as a mechanism to transfer the payment obligation from one taxpayer to another), under the circumstances established by Law.

-In Table 43.
-Precautionary measures and liability derivations (Annex) the results obtained in 2020 and 2021 and their rate of variation are shown.
+In Table No. 43.
+Precautionary measures and derivations of liability (Annex) shows the results obtained in 2020 and 2021 and their rate of variation.

 Management of debt of other entities

-In 2021, collection has been carried out in the executive period for a set of 203 external entities, including 45 Autonomous Bodies, 16 Autonomous Communities, 66 Local Entities and 47 Public Entities, in addition to the different Ministerial Departments that have incorporated their public law resources. to the means of enforcement and other public law debts whose income must increase the State Budget.
+In 2021, collection was carried out during the executive period for a group of 203 external entities, including 45 Autonomous Organizations, 16 Autonomous Communities, 66 Local Entities and 47 Public Entities, in addition to the different Ministerial Departments that have incorporated their public law resources to the enforcement procedure and other public law debts whose income must increase the State Budget.
 The collection of debts from other Member States of the European Union has also been managed within the framework of Mutual Assistance, as well as from other countries under signed international agreements (OECD).

-In addition to the amount of debt to be managed for the civil liability levy orders derived from the commission of crimes against the Public Treasury (which represents 41.3%), the external entities with the highest amount of debt to be managed by the Tax Agency During 2021 they have been the various Ministerial Departments (24.1%), the Autonomous Communities (11.4%) and the Autonomous Traffic Headquarters Body (9.95%).
+In addition to the amount of debt to be managed for the civil liability collection orders arising from the commission of crimes against the Public Treasury (which represents 41.3%), the external entities with the highest amount of debt to be managed by the Tax Agency during 2021 have been the various Ministerial Departments (24.1%), the Autonomous Communities (11.4%) and the Autonomous Traffic Headquarters Body (9.95%).

-Regarding the Autonomous Communities, Andalusia, Catalonia and Valencia stand out with the highest amount of debt to manage in 2021.
+As regards the Autonomous Communities, Andalusia, Catalonia and Valencia stand out with the highest amount of debt to be managed in 2021.

-Other actions related to control in the collection phase
+Other actions related to control during the collection phase

-Within the framework of mutual assistance between member countries of the European Union, in 2021 the Tax Agency has received 913 collection requests, 108 notification requests, 736 requests for information and 17 requests for the adoption of precautionary measures, which has meant an increase in the total number (among all categories) of requests received from 1,711 in 2020 to 1,774 in 2021 (3.68%).
+Within the framework of mutual assistance between member countries of the European Union, the Tax Agency received in 2021, 913 requests for collection, 108 requests for notification, 736 requests for information and 17 requests for adoption of precautionary measures, which has led to an increase in the total number (among all categories) of requests received from 1,711 in 2020 to 1,774 in 2021 (3.68%).